Encryptic1/GrandmasterFLEX/README.md

 # GrandmasterFLEX

 <img width=600px src="https://raw.githubusercontent.com/Encryptic1/twitchchess/master/m1.PNG" />
-Agents the agent will selfplay
+Agent will selfplay | PVC | PVP with board assist

-modded from git GEOHOT/twitchchess
+## modded from git GEOHOT/twitchchess
 - Added more HTML feeback and colorized console, added more exceptions and feedback in waiting.
 - curbed learning rate for larger datasets (adam was getting spikey on batches)
 - trained on grandmaster games to .017% loss rate saved to new net